thiagobien/ACL/workshop/04_Building_Environment_zero/3_Deploy_Docker_Registry/README.md

     (bastion)$ kubectl create -f manifests/k8s-storage.yml
     ```

 1. Now we create a `PersistentVolumeClaim` (PVC) where Docker images of the registry will be stored.
-We use a PVC to have persistent data when the pod is restarted.
+We use a PVC to have persistent data, even when the pod is restarted.

     ```
-    (bastion)$ kubectl create -f manifests/k8s-docker-pvc-registry.yml
+    (bastion)$ kubectl create -f manifests/k8s-docker-registry-pvc.yml
     ```

-1.
+1. Now we create the service and the deployment for the Docker registry.

+    ```
+    (bastion)$ kubectl create -f manifests/k8s-docker-registry-service.yml
+    (bastion)$ kubectl create -f manifests/k8s-docker-registry-deployment.yml
+    ```

+    Ensure the Docker registry service, the dployment, and the corresponding pods are running.

+    ```
+    (bastion)$ kubectl -n cicd get services
+    (bastion)$ kubectl -n cicd get deployments
+    (bastion)$ kubectl -n cicd get pods
+    ```